saflamini/native-super-tokens/README.md

 1) Add your own RPC URL, private key (for deploying the contract), and etherscan api key to a .env file
 2) Add custom logic in your NativeSuperTokenProxy.sol contract if you would like
 3) Deploy the token using the deployToken script.
-Make sure you include your own super token name, symbol, and supply
+Make sure you include your own super token name, symbol, and supply, AND change the SuperTokenFactoryAddress to your preferred network
 4) Verify the contract using ```npx hardhat verify --network YOUR_NETWORK DEPLOYED_CONTRACT_ADDRESS```
 5) On Etherscan in the contract's 'Code' section, select Options > Is this a proxy? > Verify the proxy contract